GPGN-268-archive/FP-02-Trojans/README.md

 * Remove bad data
 * Generate plots to visualize trends & better understand relationships between variables
 * Remove unnecessary variables from the data to crop it down to a level where Jupiter trojan detection is accurate.
-* Check filter accuracy
+* Develop & train model
+* Test model and analyze results.

 ## Anticipated challenges
+* Finding useful parameters and understanding their meaning.
-* Predicting if a small body is a trojan based on time based parameters.
+* Predicting if a small body is a trojan via non-distance based parameters.

 ## Expected outcomes
 Hopefully this methodology sorts trojans and non-trojans with an accuracy of greater than 80%

 ## Summary of results
-The filtering methods used resulted in an accuracy of 99.7% which is much higher than originally expected.
+The filtering methods used resulted in an accuracy of 99.6% which is much higher than originally expected.
-We correctly identified 9791 trojans and 3062 non-trojans while incorrectly identifying only 23 trojans and 25 non-trojans.
+We correctly identified 9791 trojans and 3062 non-trojans while incorrectly identifying only 20 trojans and 26 non-trojans.

 ## Links to references
 * https://ssd.jpl.nasa.gov/diagrams/elem_dist.html